16 Air Assault Brigade

-16 Air Assault Brigade Combat Team, from 1999 to 2021 16 Air Assault Brigade, is a formation of the British Army based in Colchester in the county of Essex.
-It is the Army's rapid response airborne formation and is the only brigade in the British Army focused on delivering air assault operations.
+16 Air Assault Brigade is a formation of the British Army predominantly based in Colchester, Essex.
+It makes up the Air Assault Task Force, a battlegroup held at high readiness, and is the only brigade in the British Army focused on operating via parachute, helicopter and air-landing.

 History

 Formation

 The brigade was formed as part of the defence reforms implemented by the Strategic Defence Review on 1 September 1999, by the merging of 24 Airmobile Brigade and elements of 5th Airborne Brigade.
 This grouping created a highly mobile brigade of parachute units and airmobile units, which employ helicopters.

 Macedonia

 After a ceasefire was declared in the Republic of Macedonia (now known as the Republic of North Macedonia) between government forces and rebels known as the National Liberation Army, NATO launched a British-led effort, Operation Essential Harvest, to collect weapons voluntarily given up by the rebels.
 The brigade HQ and some of its elements deployed in August 2001, acting as the spearhead for the NATO operation.
 It returned home after the NATO mission was successfully completed in September.